-The summer months also coincide with tropical cyclone (typhoon) season from May to September, the latter month being particularly infested with these storms.
+The summer months also coincide with tropical cyclone (typhoon) season from May to October, with September being particularly infested with these storms.
 Luckily, Hong Kong locals have had plenty of practice dealing with these storms, implementing a warning system that lets everyone in Hong Kong know what intensity to expect and how to hunker down.
 For more information, read about tropical cyclones in Hong Kong.

 Low humidity, bright skies and moderate temperatures make fall the best time to visit Hong Kong.
 Sudden changes in weather are not likely in the autumn months; the rainy days come few and far between, with just 20-30 mm of rainfall throughout the season.

 The humidity begins dropping during the fall months from 83% to 74%; combined with average temperatures of 75 F (24 C), the climate at this time will put a smile on any tourist’s face.

 Events to check out:

 - Mid-Autumn Festival that commemorates the Chinese victory over Mongolian hordes.

 - National Day commemorating the birth of the People’s Republic of China (and the kick-off of Golden Week) with a massive fireworks display over Victoria Harbor.

 Expect no White Christmas in Hong Kong; the rare frost aside, temperatures rarely drop below zero in Hong Kong’s winter months, settling for averages of 63 F (17 C) throughout.
 With low rainfall averaging 30-40 mm and low humidity averaging about 74%, Hong Kong during the winter months can be a pleasant (if slightly nippy) experience.